angular/angular/src/lib/checkbox/OVERVIEW.md

-`<md-checkbox>` provides the same functionality as a native `<input type="checkbox">` enhanced Material Design styling and animations.
+`<md-checkbox>` provides the same functionality as a native `<input type="checkbox">` enhanced with Material Design styling and animations.

 <!-- example(checkbox-overview) -->